-2. Cash and Investments
+3. Cash and Investments

-Custodial Credit Risk - Deposits
+Custodial Credit Risks - Deposits

-Colorado state statutes govern the District's deposits of cash.
-For deposits in excess of federally insured limits, Colorado Revised Statutes require the depository institution to maintain collateral on deposit with an official custodian (as authorized by the State Banking Board).
-The Colorado Public Deposit Protection Act ("PDPA") requires state regulators to certify eligible depositories for public deposit.
-PDPA requires the eligible depositories with public deposits in excess of the amounts insured by the Federal Deposit Insurance Corporation ("FDIC") to create a single institutional collateral pool of obligations of the State of Colorado or local Colorado governments and obligations secured by first lien mortgages on real property located in the state.
-The pool is to be maintained by another institution or held in trust for all uninsured public deposits.
-At December 31, 2019, the District had deposits with financial institutions with a carrying amount (book balance) of \$778,312.
-The bank balances with the financial institutions was \$855,167, of which \$497,875 was covered by FDIC.
-The remaining balance of \$357,292 was collateralized with securities held by the financial institutions' agents, but not in the District's name.
+Colorado state statutes govern the entity's deposits of cash.
+For deposits in excess of federally insured limits, Colorado Revised Statutes (CRS) require the depository institution to maintain collateral on deposit with an official custodian (as authorized by the State Banking Board).
+The Colorado Public Deposit Protection Act (PDPA) requires state regulators to certify eligible depositories for public deposit.
+PDPA requires the eligible depositories with public deposits in excess of the amounts insured by the Federal Deposit Insurance Corporation (FDIC) to create a single institutional collateral pool of obligations of the State of Colorado or local Colorado governments and obligations secured by first lien mortgages on real property located in the State.
+The pool is to be maintained by another institution or held in trust for all uninsured public deposits as a group.
+The market value of the assets in the pool must be at least 102% of the uninsured deposits.
+As of December 31, 2020, the District had cash deposits with a carrying balance of \$1,199,335 and a bank balance of \$1,865,212.